kakeWasTaken/full-stack-course/part0/singlenotediagram.md

     deactivate server

     Note right of browser: The JavaScript file prevents a GET request from the server after sending the data, which would reload the page.
-    Afterwards, it creates a new note, adds the note to the notes list, rerenders the list on the page, and sends the note to the server.
+    Note right of browser: Afterwards, it creates a new note, adds the note to the notes list, rerenders the list on the page, and sends the note to the server.

 ```